 As and when Brexit occurs, the UK, by definition, leaves the EU and becomes a ‘third country’.

-The burning question is “After Brexit, will the EU Commission still consider the UK an ‘Adequate’ third country as defined in GDPR Article 45”? i.e. a country that is deemed to have data protection rules that are at least on a par with the GDPR.
+The burning question is, “After Brexit, will the EU Commission still consider the UK an ‘Adequate’ A country that is not part of the European Economic Area (EEA). as defined in GDPR Article 45”? i.e. a country that is deemed to have data protection rules that are at least on a par with the GDPR.

-A further complication is, after Brexit, the UK will not be party to the EU-US Privacy Shield potentially further complicating US data transfers.
+A further complication is, after Brexit, the UK will not be party to the EU-US US Certification scheme, now replaced by Data Privacy Framework. potentially further complicating US data transfers.